 The overlay is focused on codes for new construction with the potential of adding code language for existing buildings in a future version.
 While not an all-electric code, the language does prioritize efficient electric equipment and is designed to be flexible.
 Sections cover All-Electric and Mixed-Fuel options for residential and commercial construction.
-We have provided a comprehensive PDF document here, Word documents of the code provisions are available upon email request to [email protected].
+We have provided a comprehensive PDF document via the download link below, Word documents of the code provisions are available upon email request to [email protected].

 Also in the Code are solutions to inclusion of key electrification technologies like solar energy production, electric vehicles, battery storage, and demand response.
 These technologies are highlighted in new two factsheet pieces that illustrate how the multiple layers of decarbonization technology work together in both commercial and residential applications to achieve an all-electric building that works with the grid.
 As the building stock increases its reliance on the electric grid, buildings built with these grid integration technologies will be relied upon as grid assets, able to help shift, shape, and shave the peaks of the electric load.